PrathmeshGoje/File-Sorter/README.md

-This repository include 2 file:
+# This repository include 2 python files to perform operations on files and directories.

-# 1. File sorter
-# 2. Season-Episode extractor

 ## 1. File sorter